Welcome to the ACE Fall Monthly .Com Car Clinic.

 To see all the details on the items listed above and for some great Spring Driving Tips, check out the full article here.

 Kiplinger 9 Winter Car Maintenance Tips.
-No matter what the Colorado Winter throws at you and your car, by adhearing to these tips will help you stay one step ahead of season maintenance issues.
+No matter what the Colorado Winter throws at you and your car, by adhering to these tips will help you stay one step ahead of season maintenance issues.

 b.)
 Consider winter tires as opposed to always relying on "all-season" tires.